nil* to obintain value, & to get address of a variablei, j := 42, 2701

 Receiver can get channel status by v, ok := <- ch

-Loop for i:= range c
+Loop for i:= range c receives values until c is closed

 func fibonacci(n int, c chan int) {